godotengine/godot-docs/classes/class_popupmenu.rst

 - :ref:`int<class_int>` **get_item_index** **(** :ref:`int<class_int>` id **)** const

 Returns the index of the item containing the specified ``id``.
 Index is automatically assigned to each item by the engine.
-Index can not be set manualy.
+Index can not be set manually.

 .. _class_PopupMenu_method_get_item_metadata: